spectral-cockpit/specprepper/README.md

 ## Goals

 To schedule propreprocessing operations, simple tooling using S3 descriptive data.tables are used.
 So to speak it provides a recipe-like interface to configure methods and parameters to be applied in future.
 Hence the promising name.
-Because of the cloud-native nature of zarr, certainly once can use S3-like storages as MINIO.
+Because of the cloud-native nature of zarr, certainly one can use S3-like storages as MINIO.

 The algorithmic side is provided by excellent {prospectr}, and {data.table} plus {future.apply} map-reduce API provide memory-efficient mappings.